jordandobson/Posterous/README.txt

 3. Setup your post with any or all of these optional fields

-    * You can set your id at this point or when it's instantiated
+    * You can set your id at this point or at the begining when it's instantiated

         account.site_id         = account.get_primary_site or specific site ID